-Start by washing your tomatoes, then cutting them into halves or thirds.
+Start by washing your tomatoes, then cut them into halves or thirds.
 The smaller the tomato, the faster it will dry.

 - 1-2 lbs tomatoes